JeffryHermanto/DartCheatSheet/README.md

 ## Functions
 Dart lang is an OOL(Object-oriented language), In this language, functions are objects and have a type, Function.
 This implies that functions can be assigned to variables or passed as args to other functions.
-Interestingly, you can also call an instance of a class as if it were a fuction.
+Interestingly, you can also call an instance of a class as if it were a function.
 That's awesome, right?

 ###  Example